actualbudget/actual/packages/desktop-client/README.md

 #### Running against the local server

-First start the dev server:
+First start a dev instance:

 ```sh
 HTTPS=true yarn start
 ```
+Note the network IP address and port the dev instance is listening on.

-Next, navigate to the root of your project folder, run the standartised docker container, and launch the visual regression tests from within the desktop-client package.
+Next, navigate to the root of your project folder, run the standartised docker container, and launch the visual regression tests from within it.

 ```sh
 # Run docker container